 Large Lace-Border Moth (Scopula limboundata)

-Detailing the identifying qualities of the Large Lace-Border Moth, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Large Lace-Border Moth.

 Updated: 6/30/2017; Authored By Staff Writer; Content ©www.InsectIdentification.org